AbdulrahmanMohammadSalem/AbdulrahmanMohammadSalem.github.io/_CppClasses/Linked-Lists.md

 - Use `DoublyLinkedList<T>` when you need efficient tail operations, backward traversal, or O(1) removal when you hold `Node*` pointers (e.g. linking with a hash map for an LRU cache).
 The extra memory cost is the trade-off.

 # How to Use
-1. Download the header files for both classes from the section below.
+1. Download the header file for the class you want from the section below.
-2. Include the header in your C++ project using `#include "..."`, with the appropriate path between the double quotes.
+2. Include it in your C++ project using `#include "..."`, with the appropriate path between the double quotes.

 # Source Code
 *You can find the source code for both headers [here](https://github.com/AbdulrahmanMohammadSalem/My-Projects-Portfolio/tree/C%2B%2B-Classes/Linked%20Lists).*